Lamia1406/TechQuest/README.md

 | **Backend**          | - **Supabase**: Authentication and database schema management using PostgreSQL.         |
 | **Deployment**       | - **Vercel**: Fast deployment with automated CI/CD and React integration.               |
 | **Game Design**      | - **Pure Implementation**: Custom-built game interactions without external libraries.    |
+## Features
+- **Interactive Quizzes and Challenges:** Engaging activities based on computer fundamentals to test and improve knowledge.
+- **Gamified Learning Flow:** Level progression and scoring system to make learning fun and rewarding.
+- **Backend Integration:** Secure data storage and user authentication powered by Supabase.
+- **Vibrant Design and Storyline:** Immersive elements like the "Tech Jungle" theme and the "Tech Guru Certification" journey.
+- - **Currently Available Levels:** Only Level 1 games are developed, providing foundational challenges.
+  - **Future Levels:** Additional levels with new and diverse games will be added to enhance the learning experience.